deutschluz/HashCodeChallenge/README.md

 Let's have separate directories for each language we choose to make a solution.

+# Preliminary Solution

+This is an optimization problem as optimization problems typically require to maximize or minimize something.
+The main details are fairly well hidden in the problem statement (this is quite good).
+The solution will use either dynamic programming, or the greedy strategy.
+An immediate data structure that comes to mind is a Stack, but a Queue can also possibly be used.

 # Final Solution will be in Java.

+Language of choice does not matter, however.

 # Check Final dir README to check on current progress